 24 hectares of drained and trampled marshland have been turned into a thriving ecosystem.

-But it’s not just the love of nature that drives him.
+But it is not just the love of nature that drives him.
 Concerned about the massive increase in environmental degradation, he studied soil biology and permaculture at a young age and went to Asia in 1998, where he already was involved in various environmental projects.

-Alexander Tinti’s approach is based on systems thinking and permacultural design methods.
-The Refugio Tinti is now a nature conservation project with the overarching theme of reconciliation between people and nature.
-What was once a degraded marshland in the humid lowland rainforests of Costa Rica, contaminated by agrochemicals and cattle herds, has become a growing habitat for numerous species, including some threatened with extinction.
+Alexander Tinti’s approach is based on systems analysis and design methods based on permaculture.
+The Refugio Tinti is now a nature conservancy project with the overall theme of reconciliation between people and nature.
+What was once a degraded marshland in the humid lowland rainforests of Costa Rica, contaminated by agrochemicals and herd of cattle, has become a growing habitat for numerous species, including some threatened with extinction.